Disaster bill highlights inconsistency in voting records

 “Unfortunately, more clowns showed up today to once again delay disaster relief for the states and farmers devastated by the storms of 2018,” said Georgia GOP conservative Rep. Austin Scott, who opposed the Sandy measure in a 2013 tally in which 179 House Republicans voted no. “This bill will pass the House next week, and President Trump will sign it.”

-Another attempt to pass the measure was made during Thursday’s scheduled pro forma session of the House, but another freshman Republican, John Rose of Tennessee, stepped in to block it.
-The measure will be revived and passed next week.
+Democrats made another attempt to pass the measure during Thursday’s pro forma session of the House, but Rose stepped in to block it.
+The measure will be revived and passed next week with solid backing from GOP leaders like Minority Whip Steve Scalise of Louisiana, another opponent of Sandy aid back in the day.

 Opponents of the Sandy bill made the argument at the time that there were billions of dollars in unnecessary additional spending in the measure.
 Of particular interest was community development block grant funding that was flexible and much sought by states and local governments to rebuild in Sandy’s wake.

-“It’s the exact same types of stuff that people in Texas, North Carolina and Georgia and everywhere else are clamoring for,” said Bruce Evans, former GOP staff director of the Senate Appropriations Committee.
-“It was a happy, happy day when I had Ted Cruz’ signature at the bottom of a letter” seeking money from the committee.
+“It’s the exact same types of stuff that people in Texas, North Carolina and Georgia and everywhere else are clamoring for now,” said Bruce Evans, former GOP staff director of the Senate Appropriations Committee.
+“It was a happy, happy day when I had Ted Cruz’ signature at the bottom of a letter asking for a whole (ton) of money from the committee.
+He lowered himself to correspond with the committee.”

 In fact, the template for disaster relief was set in the aftermath of Katrina in 2005.
 Former Sen. Thad Cochran, R-Miss., who died Thursday after worsening health problems, then used his post as chairman of the Senate Appropriations Committee to power through record sums to address Katrina’s wreckage.